USF botches late FG, No. 18 Florida gets 31-28 win in Swamp

 AP Sports Writer

-South Florida’s Spencer Shrader missed a 48-yard field goal with 23 seconds left that likely would have sent the game into overtime.
-Shrader had little chance at making the kick after Andrew Beardall dropped the snap while trying to get the ball down.
+USF’s Spencer Shrader missed a 49-yard field goal with 23 seconds left that likely would have sent the game into overtime.
+Shrader had little chance of making the kick after holder Andrew Beardall dropped the ball while trying to get it set.

+“We got a lot of work to do.
+That’s very obvious,” Florida coach Billy Napier said.
+“But credit to our team for sticking together and finding a way to win.”

-Nonetheless, the back-and-forth game will be remembered for Florida quarterback Anthony Richardson’s miscues and his team’s inability to stop the run.
+Nonetheless, the back-and-forth game will be remembered mostly for Richardson’s miscues and his team’s inability to stop the run against a 24 1/2-point underdog that entered the game having lost 19 of 23 under third-year coach Jeff Scott.

+“We came here to win the game.
+We did not get that done,” Scott said.
+“That hurts.”

-Richardson was off all night for the second straight week.
+Richardson was off most of the night for the second straight week.
 He completed 10 of 18 passes for 112 yards and two interceptions.
-The second one came in the end zone on a head-scratching play call by coach Billy Napier.
-Instead of potentially taking the lead, Florida trailed 28-24 and desperately needed help.
+The first one led to seven points for the Bulls.
+The second one cost his team points.
+Richardson checked out of a run on a first-and-goal play from the 5 and attempted a back-shoulder throw to Justin Shorter.
+Cornerback Aarmaris Brown picked it off.

+“I have no issue with the decision.
+It’s how he threw it,” Napier said.
+“Simple play, got to be executed better.”

+Richardson added: “I just didn’t give him a chance to make a play on the ball.”

+It was the second straight game that Richardson did more harm than good for Florida (2-1).
+He threw two interceptions last week against Kentucky, both of them leading to short field and touchdowns for the Wildcats in a 10-point loss.

+Richardson was hoping to rebound against South Florida, which entered the game with one of the worst defenses in college football.
+Instead, he left some Florida fans questioning whether he’s a long-term solution at the all-important position.

-Tre’Vez Johnson delivered.
-He intercepted Gerry Bohanon’s third-down pass on the ensuing possession and gave Florida the ball back with a short field.
+Florida looked to be in trouble after Richardson’s second pick.
+They trailed 28-24 and needed help.
+Johnson delivered, intercepting Gerry Bohanon’s third-down pass on the ensuing possession and giving Florida the ball back with a short field.

 The Gators still needed a stop to preserve the victory.
 They got help from the Bulls (1-2), who botched a shotgun snap, lost 14 yards and ended up with a longer field-goal try than expected on their final play.

 Montrell Johnson ran for 103 yards and a touchdown to lead Florida.
 Etienne added 56 yards on the ground.
-Johnson was the story, though.
-He looked more like Treon Harris than Cam Newton as a passer, and his first interception led to a quick score for the Bulls.
+Richardson was the story, though.
+He looked more like former Florida quarterback Treon Harris than retired NFL star Cam Newton (the guy he’s been compared to) as a passer.

-Florida doesn’t have a touchdown pass in three games, a skid for a program accustomed to tossing the ball around with success.
+Florida doesn’t have a TD pass in three games, a skid for a program accustomed to tossing the ball around with success.

-South Florida was a 24 1/2-point underdog and for the 20th time in 24 games under third-year coach Jeff Scott.
+“We put the ball in his hands and ask him to do a lot.
+He’s going to make mistakes,” Napier said.

 Brian Battie led the Bulls with 150 yards rushing and a touchdown.
 Bohanon chipped in 102 yards and a score on the ground.
-But his two interceptions were costly for a team than finished with 286 yards rushing.
+But his two interceptions were the difference for a team than finished with 286 yards rushing.

+“That game showed we can play with anybody,” Bohanon said.
+“We showed it is about us.”

 THE TAKEAWAY